Assessment of need

 - require an urgent assessment

-- need simple equipment quickly
+- need simple equipment or services quickly

 The Enablement Team focuses on: